tarokiritani/fast-cam-record-micro-enable/README.md

 	7. subfolderName: Subfolders are created in folderName.

 2. Change the settings of the camera accoridngly.
-3. Open the command prompt, and go to the directory the program is installed (C:\Program Files\LSENS_EPFL\ if not changed during installation)*.
-Run the program with the arguments**. e.g., fastVideoRecord 1000 512 480 60 1 C:\Users\someone\Desktop\test\ sweep
+3. Open the command prompt, and go to the directory the program is installed (C:\Program Files\LSENS_EPFL\ if not changed during installation).
+Run the program with the arguments.

+e.g., fastVideoRecord 1000 512 480 60 3 C:\Users\someone\Desktop\ sweep

 4. If this software is useful to you, we'd appreciate it if you could acknowledge my work with the URL of this repo (https://github.com/tarokiritani/fast-cam-record-micro-enable)

-* The installation does not touch the PATH environmental variable.
+Note1: The installation does not touch the PATH environmental variable.

-** You could write a .bat file, or run this program from other programs ("dos" in matlab, or "subprocess.call" in python)
+Note2: You could write a .bat file, or run this program from other programs ("dos" in matlab, or "subprocess.call" in python)

 How to program
 ==============